bkleinen/bkleinen.github.io/classes/ws2017/media-programming-rails/assignments/index.md

    <span class = "attention">Every Team member has to upload the report - ideally the exact same file</span>

 # Week 5

+## 3rd Party APIs *or* Javascript

+This week is about enhancing your app a bit - either by using some JavaScript on the site or by using a third party API.
+(You can, however, do both if you want to, but one topic is sufficient)

+### Option a: 3rd Party API

+Find a third party API that you can use in your application and use it.
+We will talk about good ways to work with external APIs in class.

+### Option b: Add a bit of Javascript

+Find a place where a little bit of JavaScript is useful in your Application.
+You find a couple of examples in the [Working with JavaScript in Rails](http://guides.rubyonrails.org/working_with_javascript_in_rails.html) Guide.

+## Writeup and Report

+Upload a PDF Report describing what you did (I don't want to have to figure out what you did from your source code) including a link to the git repository (or, the complete repository.) make sure you have tagged all versions with the corresponding week, e.g.

+    git tag week_5

 {% comment %}
 | 1    | 46 | Wed, 2017-11-15 | Project Start, The Rails World           | [Week1](../assignments/#week-1) |
 | 2    | 47 | Wed, 2017-11-22 | Rails Dash, Active Record and Migrations | [Week2](../assignments/#week-2) |